flatironinstitute/CaImAn/docs/source/Installation.rst

    The Windows memmap interface is sensitive to the maximum setting and leaving it at the default can cause errors when processing larger datasets
-Installing CaImAn from a package on Windows should be otherwise the same as any other OS for the package-based process described above.

 At the conda prompt: